2025 ABA Billing Guide: Challenges, Solutions, and Best Practices

 ABA CPT Codes

-ABA CPT codes are a set of standardized terms that describe specific ABA services and treatments.
-As of 2024, there are 10 CPT codes that describe client assessment tasks, treatments, and interventions.
+ABA Billing CPT codes are a set of standardized terms that describe specific ABA services and treatments.
+As of 2025, there are 10 CPT codes that describe client assessment tasks, treatments, and interventions.
 Providers should enter the CPT codes on insurance claims.

 The American Medical Association (AMA) uses CPT codes to create a uniform language for providers to describe medical treatments and services.
 The purpose of CPT codes is to streamline insurance claims and quickly communicate basic services to different stakeholders.